 Community is essential for growth in the Christian's life.
 As important and vital as teaching is, Christians must also learn to "do life" together, which is pretty much impossible to do if all we do is show up for teaching sessions on Sunday, and then return back to 'our' life for the other six days.
 Biblical Christianity will have none of our North American individualism, which, unfortunately, has crept into many of our churches.

-Every other week, our grace groups gather for an informal meal together at one of the member's houses.
-This is then followed by a time of worship through singing, a time of interactive teaching/discussion, and closed with a time of group prayer.
+Every other week, our Grace Groups gather together at one of the member's houses or at the church building.
+We have a time of worship through fellowship, a time of interactive teaching/discussion, and closed with a time of group prayer.

-Grace Community has nine Grace Groups (CGs) that take place at various times throughout the week:
+Grace Community has several Grace Groups (community groups) that take place at various times throughout the week.

-Why We Switched from our Evening Service on Sunday to Do Community Groups:
+Why We Switched from our Evening Service on Sunday to do Grace Groups:

 Calvinistic Baptist churches are notoriously known for placing a great emphasis on the importance of teaching & doctrine; that is, they have a huge “head knowledge”.
 Unfortunately, many of these same churches are also notoriously known for their lack of “heart application.”

 The Bible makes it very clear that although true life transformation requires Biblical information, the two are not to be equated as synonymous.
 That is, there may be a Christian who has a lot of knowledge about the Bible, but lives a life that is contrary to what they know to be right.
 It is not an either-or option, but rather a both-and; the application flows out of the theology!